 Endurance athletes find extra value in this type of yoga, as it substantially raises the heart rate and challenges the body.

-Mysore – a subset of Ashtanga, Nada yoga, dealing with inner listening and chanting, and Jivamukti: a proprietary style of yoga created by Americans David Life and Sharon Gannon in 1984.
+Mysore – a subset of Ashtanga, Nada yoga, dealing with inner listening and chanting, and Jivamukti: a fashionable style of yoga created by Americans David Life and Sharon Gannon in 1984.

 So concerned are authorities in India that yoga is being misappropriated, they seek to protect the practice of yoga from straying too far from its origins by limiting claims of new types of yoga in other lands.

-We don’t want to take anything away from the pure souls that gave us this beneficial practice; we just want to know where to go to get our yoga on!
+We don't want to take anything away from the pure souls that gave us this beneficial practise; we want to know where to go to get our yoga on!

 Our capital city being the world's leading financial centre, it is no wonder that Londoners crave more relaxation!